 It was a midsummer afternoon.

 I was 20, full of dreams, and needed to fly.
 My family wanted to rule my destiny.
 The never-ending arguments were unbearable.
-I didn't want to ruin my relationship with him.
+I didn't want to ruin my relationship with them.
 I needed to give us some time, so I left.
 That night I packed the essentials, grabbed my savings, and by dawn I left the house towards the central bus station.
 I wrote a note to my mother, explaining how much I adored her and how my survival depended on me taking this journey.

 My destination was Búzios, a charming little fishing village, just north of Rio de Janeiro-- immortalized by Brigitte Bardot in the ’60s and nicknamed the St. Tropez of South America.
 There is one main street with stores and some restaurants.
 It’s surrounded by 23 gorgeous beaches of white sand.
 Arriving, I was alone and scared but committed to my self-knowledge project.
 I could not afford the fancy hotels I used to stay at with my parents; so I walked around and found a small, affordable, and safe room in a cozy inn, near the town center.